updatezen/PFCloud-Cache/README.md

 ##Cache Management

-Caching is performed on disk and persists between app restarts.
-The cache remains on disk until it expires.
+Caching is performed on disk and persists between app restarts until it expires.
 By default the cache never expires.
 To change the cache age call the ```setMaxCacheAge``` method.
 The cache can also be explicity cleared for a particular cloud function call using the ```clearCachedResult:``` method, or for all calls using the ```clearAllCachedResults``` method.
 Thanks to those libraries for their great work!

 ##How it Works